 You wake up and it's a Saturday, you're all excited for a fun filled day ahead and gosh darn it you look at the window and it's raining.
 Booooooo!
-There some plus sides though, it means you can go get stuck into one of these wicked Brighton activities.
+There are some plus sides though, it means you can go get stuck into one of these wicked Brighton activities.

-From Bouldering to Brewing, we've got everything you need for a mac free fun time.
+From Bouldering to Brewing, we've got everything you need for a mac-free fun time.

 Are you a sucker for the soothing comfort of a delicious chocolate?
 Want to find out more about the process behind that most mouthwatering sweet treats, and try your hand at making your own?
 Well, you'll love the fabulous luxury chocolate masterclasses that Cocoa Crystal host.
 They are completely unique, 100% ORGANIC chocolate tempering masterclasses, where you'll learn to make tasty chocolates from scratch using the most luxurious ingredients including the finest 100% organic cacao butter and cacao mass.
 With a glass of Prosecco in hand it’s the way to spend a gloomy Brighton evening.